 Heather's current research focuses on improving health rehabilitation services for individuals's post-stroke.
 Specifically this includes outcomes research, comparative and cost-effectiveness research.
 Prior research has focused on clinical trials related to exercise and learning interventions on populations including Multiple Sclerosis, Parkinson Disease, and Stroke.

 - PhD, Exercise and Sports Science, University of Utah.
 Project: Effect of Age, Parkinson Disease, and Dopamine on Acquisition Performance and Retention Learning of a Standing Implicit Motor Sequence Task.

 - DOCTOR OF PHYSICAL THERAPY, NORTHERN ARIZONA UNIVERSITY

 - Bachelor of Arts, TULANE UNIVERSITY OF LOUISIANA

-Heather is an assistant (clinical) professor within the Department of Physical Therapy.
-She works as a physical therapist in the University Rehabilitation and Wellness Clinic specializing in neurological rehabilitation, with a subspecialty in stroke.
+Heather Hayes, is a Doctor of Physical Therapy and is an Assistant (Clinical) Professor within the Department of Physical Therapy and Athletic Training.
+She works as a physical therapist in the University Balance and Mobility Clinic specializing in neurological rehabilitation, with a subspecialty in stroke.
 She is the director of the Utah Neurologic Physical Therapy Residency Program.
-Heather’s research interest focuses on motor learning difficulties in individuals with varying neurologic deficits.
+She is a neurologic clinical specialist (NCS) and a Certified Stroke Rehabilitation Specialist (CSRS).